 When to Modify Child Support

-If there has been a 20 percent change in the income of the parent subject to child support then a modification can be requested.
-When we are talking primary physical custody this means the parent without primary custody.
-When we are talking joint physical custody then a percent change in either parent’s monthly gross income would qualify.
+If there has been a 20 percent change in the income of the parent subject to child support, then a parent can request modification.
+If the arrangement was made for primary physical custody, this affects the parent without primary custody.
+For cases of joint physical custody, a change in either parent’s monthly gross income would qualify.
 The change can be an increase or a decrease in income.

-The common situations we see with the change of income is a parent losing a job, or a parent receiving a promotion.
-Losing a job is a valid reason to ask for a decrease in child support.
-Unless, you quit or were fired for cause.
-In these situations, the court may impute your income because they feel you could be working.
+The most common situations that our firm’s divorce attorneys encounter deals with the change of income.
+For example, one parent may lose a job or a parent may receive a promotion.
+Losing a job is a valid reason to ask for a decrease in child support, unless the parent in question quit or was fired.
+The court may not adjust child support based on the lack of income because they feel that parent could be working.

-The court will not typically impute income for work force reduction or layoffs.
-However, unemployment benefits can used to calculate child support.
-For temporary changes, like seasonal jobs, or transitions to new employment, or one time bonuses we don’t recommend filing a modification.
-Even if the change is 20%.
-By the time you have your day in court the income will be back to normal.
+The court will not typically assign income for work force reduction or layoffs.
+However, courts may consider unemployment benefits to calculate child support.
+Often, clients will have temporary changes like seasonal jobs, transitions to new employment, or a one time bonus.
+For these instances, many divorce attorneys don’t recommend that you modify child support even if the change is 20%.
+By the time you have your day in court, your income will be back to normal.

-Under Nevada law child support amount may be reviewed every three years.
-If three or more years have elapsed since the most recent child support order, you can ask your spouse to submit new paystubs to calculate a new child support figure.
+Under Nevada law, parents can request a child support review every three years.
+If three or more years have elapsed, you can ask your former spouse to submit new paystubs to calculate a new child support figure.
 A 20 percent change in income is not required.
 Either parent can ask for the review.

-Again, the court will not make the modification automatically?
+Again, the court will not make the modification automatically.
 You must request the modification.
-The other parent needs to receive notice, and the court needs to review the financial documents submitted, before they can make a new child support order.
+The other parent must receive notice and the court should review the financial documents before a judge can order a new child support arrangement.

-Typically, this happens with parents exchanging financial paystubs, and other documents proving monthly income.
-If they refuse to share documents then you could file your motion, and the judge may reimburse you for the attorney fees spent to file the motion.
+Typically, this happens with parents exchanging financial paystubs and other documents proving monthly income.
+If the other parent refuses to share these documents, a divorce attorney may suggest that you proceed with filing your motion.
+The judge may order reimbursement to you for any attorney fees spent.

-This change in custody is considered a change in circumstance, similar to the 20 percent change income.
-Just like in the change of income you should ask the other parent to stipulate to the change in child support.
-If they doesn’t agree then you can file a motion.
+Many judges consider this sort of change in custody as a change in circumstance, similar to the 20 percent change income.
+Just like with a the change of income, you should ask the other parent to stipulate to the change in child support.
+If they don’t agree, then you should file a motion.

-A court modification is where a motion is filed, evidence of income is reviewed by the judge, and the judge orders the new child support amount.
-Before filing a modification you must first reach out to the other parent, or respond to the other parent.
-If a parent resists this attempt to modify support amicable, the court may award attorney fees.
+In a court modification, one parent files a motion, a judge reviews evidence of income, and the judge orders the new child support amount.
+Before filing a modification, you must first reach out or respond to the other parent’s motion.
+If a parent resists this attempt to modify support amicably, the court may award attorney fees to the non-difficult party.
 The resistance must be “willful” and without justification.
-A parent who believes the request is without merit, should still provide their financials documents.
-You can exchange your financial documents, but disagree with signing a stipulations because you think the calculations are wrong, or deviations are appropriate.
+A parent who believes the request is without merit should still provide their financial documents.
+You can exchange your financial documents and disagree with signing stipulations.

 Another area of modification is deviation.
-Nevada has standard child support formula, but there are times when the calculations can be deviated from.
-Reasons for deviation must be discussed, and reviewed.
-Typical reasons to deviate are special needs of the child, cost of health care, and cost of child care.
-For more details on reasons to deviate read Deviating Nevada Child Support.
+Nevada has a standard child support formula.
+However, there are times when the judge may deviate from these calculations.
+Typical reasons to deviate are: a child with special needs, cost of health care, and cost of child care.
+For more details on reasons to deviate, please review Deviating Nevada Child Support.